Morvin-Ian/Morvin-Ian/README.md

-# Hi there 👋, I'm Morvin Ian
+# Hi there, I'm Morvin Ian
 <h3 align="center">Full-Stack Web and Flutter developer ( Nairobi,Kenya)</h3>

-- Currently working on Projects/Freelance
+I'm Morvin Ian a software engineerliving in Nairobi Kenya.Currently I am the Developer.I am experienced in front-end and backend web development with Django, Laravel and React.
+I'm very passionate about python and Javascript.
+My passive hobbies are watching UFC fights football.
+My current focus are on:

-- Django framework, Laravel , React Javascript
+- Django framework, Laravel , React Javascript.
-- Artificial Intelligence and Machine Learning
+- Artificial Intelligence and Machine Learning.

 <br />